-Medical school debt is having an increasingly challenging impact on medical students and young physicians, as well as the broader practice of medicine and the national health care system.
+Medical school debt is having an increasing impact on medical students and young physicians, as well as the broader practice of medicine and the national health care system.

-Rising cost in medical school tuition with limited government support puts medical school financially out of the reach of many aspiring physicians and leaves others, who do take the financial risk, with large debt burdens.
+The rising cost of medical school tuition with limited government support puts medical school financially out of the reach of many aspiring physicians and leaves others, who do take the financial risk, with large debt burdens.
 In addition, the physician’s income for many specialties, and especially in underserved areas, is just not keeping pace with students’ growing debt.
-Though the level of student debt is not, as commonly believed, a major factor in specialty choice for most students, it is a more important factor for those students with moderate or high debt levels.
+Though the level of student debt is not, as commonly believed, a major factor in specialty choice for most students, it may be a more important factor for those students with moderate or high debt levels.
 Level of debt may also be a factor in the choice of practice opportunity.

 Emeritus Faculty Organization (EFO) members have discussed ways in which the organization could help to reduce the rising cost of medical school for students at the College of Medicine.
-At the 2020 Fall EFO meeting on Oct.
-15, those members present voted to propose to the entire EFO membership the establishment of a named, endowed scholarship for the benefit of incoming medical students.
+In 2020, the EFO began the process of establishing a named, endowed scholarship for the benefit of incoming medical students.

 Jump to topic